Salt Water Salt Water — Can Salt Water Pool Cause Rash? Quick Solutions & Prevention

 Safety Reminders

-Never enter the pool during shock treatment when free chlorine exceeds 5 ppm.
+Per the CDC, swim once the water is clear to the bottom and free chlorine is below 10 ppm.
+Avoid entering the pool during shock treatment if you are unsure of the free chlorine level or if the water is not clear.
 Always add chemicals with the pump running and wait for proper circulation before swimming.
 Store all pool chemicals in a cool, dry location away from children and pets.
+Keep chlorine and other oxidizers away from acids and fuels — combining them can release toxic chlorine gas or start a fire.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.